 October 12th 2019 closed a chapter to the end of an era when Corvette Racing crossed the finish line 4th and 9th in the GTLM class with their Chevrolet Corvette C7.R at Road Atlanta.
 This would prove be the last race that the Corvette Racing team would run a front engined layout as the 2020 season would be the introduction of the new mid engined eighth generation Corvette race car dubbed the C8.R.

 The 2020 Chevrolet Corvette C8.R is a GTLM (Grand Touring Le Mans) race car built by Pratt & Miller for Corvette Racing that competes in the IMSA WeatherTech SportsCar Championship in the USA, and the LM GTE (Le Mans Grand Touring Endurance) class for any FIA World Endurance Championship races such as the Le Mans 24 Hours.
 The International Motor Sports Association (IMSA) mandates the homologation rules that are set by the Fédération Internationale de l’Automobile (FIA).
-These rules are designed to ensure that the race car is the closest representation to the road going equivalent, therefore many components and design cues are carried across from the road car to its racing equivalent.
-These homologation rules enforce that the road equivalent built by a major manufacturer must produce at least one car a week ,or for a small manufacturer one car a month .
-But these cars are only eligible to race after 100 road cars for big manufacturers or 25 road cars for small manufacturers are produced.
+These rules are designed to ensure that the race car is the closest representation to the production equivalent.
+This encourages manufacturers to carry across many components and design cues from the production cars to their racing equivalents.
+The homologation rules enforce that the road equivalent built by a major manufacturer must produce at least one car a week, or for a small manufacturer one car a month.
+The race cars are only eligible to compete after 100 road cars for big manufacturers or 25 road cars for small manufacturers are produced.
 The car also must have an official launch campaign and sales network.

 C8.R vs C8 Stingray

 Chevrolet says the Corvette C8.R uses more parts with its production equivalent than any other Corvette race car to date.
-With around 100 parts shared between the road legal C8 Stingray and the C8.R race car, the list of changes from road car to race car is still extensive.
+Around 100 parts are shared between the production C8 Stingray and the C8.R race car, however the list of changes from road car to race car is still extensive.
+Although the C8.R starts with production roots it is converted into a bespoke race car by Pratt & Miller.
+Modifications are made to almost every aspect of the C8 to make it safe, competitive and reliable within the regulations.

 Pratt & Miller start off with a Corvette C8 chassis fresh out of the Bowling Green plant.
 The convertible aluminum frame features vacuum die-castings at all four corners to support the suspension mounts that are the same on both the race car and the road car.
 The chassis itself, however, has been stiffened and lightened with racing in mind and a steel roll cage is welded to the frame increasing rigidity and adding driver safety.

-nothing fundamental,” Ben Johnson, Vehicle Integration Engineer at Corvette Racing underlined “things were coming loose that we never thought about on the C7.”
-Some of the vibrations, especially from the gearbox, have been dampened via the strengthened, shorter prop shaft.
+Vehicle Integration Engineer at Corvette Racing, Ben Johnson reported that during testing they had to address issues due to the vibrations from the flat-plane crank.
+The team witnessed components were coming loose that they never thought about on the C7.
+The result was some of the vibrations, especially from the gearbox, needed to be dampened via a strengthened and shorter prop shaft.

-The only similarities between the two V8 motors is from both taking advantage of direct injection and dry sump oiling systems.
+The only similarities found between the LT2 V8 found in the C8 Stingray and the LT5.5 of the C8.R is both taking advantage of direct injection and dry sump oiling systems.

 The front splitter took a new design then previous generation Corvette race cars.
 The new splitter features more of a concealed look by channeling air through small veins located in the bottom, center of the front facia.
 Dive planes/canards are added to the sides of the front facia which help direct air over the front of the car, reducing lift.
 Cutouts are added on the fenders behind the front wheels allowing the turbulent air generated by the wheels at high speed within the fenders to escape, greatly reducing front end lift.